-Initiate capacity building programs for first responders
+Initiate capacity-building programs for first responders

-Capacity building will provide support to first responders, as needed, along the route in preparation for the initiation of the transportation program, and its ongoing implementation.
-This includes addressing skills development, equipment and service needs.
+Capacity building will provide support to first responders, as needed, along the route in preparation for the initiation of the transportation program and its ongoing implementation.
+This includes addressing skills development, equipment and service needs, which will be done prior to 2038 as part of Step 3.